BE SURE TO WORK FROM THE CORRECT RECRUITING "PREMISE!" by Catharine Aradi www.fastpitchrecruiting.com

 When it comes to recruiting, many families (and players) often make the mistake of assuming certain things are true.
 Then when their college search gets stalled or derailed, they are confused and upset.
 What I hear most frequently is one version or another of this simple phrase, "It's not fair!"
 Right there is where the problem begins.
-People assume or take for granted that because they think something should be a certain way, it will be.
-Unfortunately, that's all too often not the case.
+People too often assume that because they think something should be a certain way, it will be.
+Unfortunately, that's rarely the case.
 You might be lucky and find this out early enough to change your perspective.
 Or you might not accept it out until it's too late.

 Families can control how well they market their player, and they can focus on the types of programs where she's most likely to be successful because these are the teams that are most likely to recruit her.
 But parents can moan and groan until they're blue in the face and it's not going to change the mind of a coach who just doesn't see what they see when looking at this athlete.